Sunnyc317/CanDev-equity_groups_talent_mobilization-/README.md

 # Conclusion
 - We found that there's noticable percentage of people with disability and gender-diversed get most harassment and discrimination.
 - We noticed that Gender diversity performs an under-average satisfaction in the Diversity and Engagement.
+- we found that visible minorites often feel discriminated and feel distanced from their coworkers

 ## Group Works
 - Data Cleaning - set3_sunny.ipynb